 - Transfer the shrimp from the skillet to a bowl with a slotted spoon.
 Do not remove the shrimp pan drippings from the skillet.

 - Add the chopped onion, bell pepper and celery to the pan.

-- Cover and cook until browned, about 10 minutes.
+- Cover and cook until browned, stirring often, about 10 minutes.